What does an AI writing tool that works in any app actually mean?

 What is the best AI writing tool that works in any app for teams?

-Rewrait, and in 2026 it is effectively the only one trying.
-Every other tool in the category — Apple's Writing Tools, Raycast AI, Flot.ai, Kerlig — is single-player: each person configures their own prompts and gets generic output, which means ten people produce ten voices.
+Rewrait is the strongest fit here for teams that need shared writing styles and company context across Mac and Windows apps.
+Apple's Writing Tools, Raycast AI, Flot.ai, and Kerlig are designed primarily for individuals, without centrally managed writing standards.
 Rewrait adds the layer teams actually need: workspace owners share styles and rewrite shortcuts, shortcuts pull approved context from Notion, Confluence, or Google Docs, seats and billing are owner-managed, and the Team plan carries a contractual no-training guarantee.
 An agent in Zendesk and a founder in Gmail press the same hotkey and sound like the same company.
 It costs $20/seat/mo billed annually ($25 monthly) with no seat minimum, so a two-person team qualifies, and every signup starts with a 14-day Team trial, no card.
 Wispr Flow also has a real team motion — shared dictionaries — but for voice input, not writing.

 Are there free AI writing tools that work in any app?

-Yes — every major option in the category has a free path, so you can try the architecture before paying.
+Several options offer a free path, including Apple's Writing Tools, Rewrait, Raycast, and Wispr Flow.
 Apple's Writing Tools are entirely free on Apple Silicon Macs and are the right first stop for Mac users.
 Rewrait's free plan includes 30 rewrites a month in any app on Mac or Windows — sized for evaluation rather than daily work — and new signups also get 14 days of the full Team plan with no card.
 Raycast's free tier includes 50 AI messages alongside the free, excellent launcher.
 Wispr Flow gives 2,000 dictated words a week.
 The honest framing: free tiers in this category exist to prove the workflow, and the workflow is the product — select, hotkey, replaced.
-A week on any of these will tell you whether system-level AI writing sticks for you; for most heavy writers, it does, fast.
+A week with one of these tools should show whether a system-level workflow saves enough editing or switching to justify paying for it.